secretGeek/til/git/delete_old_branches.md

 	refactor/cloud-taser-utc-datetime-handling	5da44411 [origin/refactor/cloud-taser-utc-datetime-handling: gone] moon: 5888 cloud-taser Online.

 So the real point here is `: gone]` substring referring to the missing origin.

+## To delete the origin

+(for example, if you forgot to delete it when merging your pull request)

+Delete it on the origin....

+	git push --delete origin feature/5992-monkey-magnet-current-archive

+Then delete it locally (may need to switch out of it first with `git co master`, for example)

+	git branch -d feature/5992-monkey-magnet-current-archive

+May need to use `-D` to force the delete if there's some discard-worthy change in there.